 –No feedback on form.
 It comes with the territory of working out via an app since you don’t have live feedback like you would at an in-person class.
 If you’re new to working out or just don’t have great technique in general, it’s hard to know if you’re doing each move correctly.
 From a safety perspective, you risk injuring yourself or just not working the muscle properly.
 People who are already familiar with Les Mills classes will get the most out of the app.
 For newbies, there are great tutorials for technique and information about the programs that are perfect for beginners.
 Be sure to start with those videos if you’re new.

-–Some of the classes require equipment (like BODYPUMP) and that can be an added expense.
+–Some of the classes require equipment (like BODYPUMP) and that can be an added expense, especially if you buy the Les Mills equipment new.

 Hope you enjoyed my Les Mills On Demand review.
-Are you a subscriber?
+Are you an app subscriber?
 What are your favorite classes to take?
 If not, sign up for the 14-day free trial and you’ll never look back!